"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 Action

-Our actions affect not only us but those with whom we interact and have wide reaching ripple effects.
-Regardless of what one may like to think, it is observable that we are all interconnected and interdependent, and how we treat others is an extension of how we treat ourselves.
-Seeing all things as interconnected/interdependent and considering every being as an equal expression of the universe can facilitate action towards others that reflects an acknowledgment of every being's inherent "holiness."
+Our actions affect not only us but those with whom we interact and have wide reaching ripple effects. it is observable that we are all interconnected and interdependent, and how we treat others is an extension of how we treat ourselves.
+Seeing all things as interconnected/interdependent and considering every being as an equal expression of the universe can facilitate action towards others that reflects an acknowledgment of every being's inherent "holiness.”
+Treating others kindly becomes an extension of treating oneself well.

-2) Practice social justice and generosity, refrain from stealing or exploiting
+2. Practice justice and generosity; refrain from stealing or exploiting.

-Unwholesome actions: killing, stealing, sexual misconduct, lying, speaking harshly, backbiting, engaging in useless speech, covetousness, ill will, wrong view.
-Wholesome actions are refraining from these.
+Unwholesome actions include killing, stealing, sexual misconduct, lying, harsh speech, backbiting, useless speech, covetousness, ill will, and wrong view; refraining from these constitutes wholesome conduct.

 The thought manifests the word;